aclaflin/LULUCF/README.md

 ### Improved management

-Present value of carbon uptake over an 85 year timeline at a discount rate of 5%.
+County data: Present value of carbon uptake over an 85 year timeline at a discount rate of 5%.
 Converted to annual value.

+2.6 tons CO2/acre/yr (average of high and low estimate)